wdattilo/Scale-of-Effect/README.md

 Corro, E. J., Ahuatzin, D. A., Aguirre, A., Favila, M. E., Ribeiro, M. C., Acosta, J. C. L., Dáttilo, W. 2019.
 Forest cover and landscape heterogeneity shape ant-plant co-occurrence networks in human-dominated tropical rainforests.
 Landscape Ecology 34: 93-104.

+# Contact

+If you have any further questions please do not hesitate to contact me: wdattilo@hotmail.com